veuelive/veue/README.md

 ## Upgrading Ruby Version

-When upgrading Ruby versions there are multiple places this must be done depending on the upgrade and varies depending on the version upgrade
+When upgrading Ruby versions there are multiple places this must be done depending on the upgrade and varies depending on the version upgrade.

 ### Patch Version

-Patch versions dont require as many fixes since GH Actions will by default handle a new patch version for us.
-However, we must still update the following for new patch versions:
+Patch versions require changing the following 3 files:

 - `Gemfile`
 - `.ruby-version`